On flat bands in the $J_1$-$J_2$-$J_3$ XXZ sawtooth chain: Flat bands and localized magnon states

 Another class of solutions is possible for the case $D\neq 0$.
 However, in this case one has to fix the value of one of the DM interaction parameters $D_2$ or $D_3$ in addition to the values of $J_a$ and $\Delta_1$.
 These flat bands correspond to the formal solution of Eq.~\eqref{quartic} with respect to either $x$ or $y$:

 or

-Thus this case of flat-band constraints drive the spectrum into the flat-band mode by adjusting $D_1$ and $D_2$ or $D_3$.
+Thus this case of flat-band constraints drives the spectrum into the flat-band mode by adjusting $D_1$ and $D_2$ or $D_3$.
 Let us write down the corresponding solution for the case of fixed $D_2$: \begin{widetext}

 \end{widetext} Degenerate solutions of the flat-band constraint~\eqref{quartic}, when $x=\pm B$ or $y=\pm A$, lead to the following expressions for DM parameters:

 for the $x=\pm B$ case, while the solution for $y=\pm A$ is obtained by replacing $D_2\leftrightarrow D_3$ and $J_2 \leftrightarrow J_3$.
 As before, the additional condition for the flat band to be the lower one is necessary here: